TimoSaemann/caffe-segnet-cudnn5/README.md

 https://github.com/alexgkendall/SegNet-Tutorial/blob/master/Scripts/test_segmentation.cpp

 ## News
 cuDNN v.6 has been released.
-I have tested it.
+I have tested it using Titan X Pascal.
 It doesn't bring any noticeable improvements for SegNet.
 For that reason I will not update the repository to cuDNN6.

 ## Publications